-A business can continue to pay an employee who is asked to stop work temporarily, if the employee is full time a maximum of £280 can be claimed each week.
+A business can continue to pay an employee who is asked to stop work temporarily, if the employee is full time, a maximum of £280 (£310 from Period 14) can be claimed per week.

 Equally an employee who is usually full time but whose hours have been reduced temporarily during the emergency is still a full time employee for the purpose of this scheme.